degreepath/catalog-differ/2016-2017/physics.req.md

 One additional physics elective numbered between 300 and 393  |  1.00
 Total Credits  |  8.75

-In some cases it is possible to use the  PHYS 124  \-  PHYS 125  sequence to transfer into the major; see the chair.
+In some cases it is possible to use the PHYS 124-PHYS 125 sequence to transfer into the major; see the chair.

 Remember to check the prerequisites for all courses.
 Mathematics prerequisites may include calculus, linear algebra, differential equations, and either